Badoot/MyLND/README.md

                             peer
       --disconnect <public_key>
-                            Attempt to disconnect from a remote peer --newaddress          Create a new np2ksh address
-      --sendcoins <bitcoin_address> <amount_in_satoshis>
+                            Attempt to disconnect from a remote peer --newaddress          Create a new Bitcoin address to receive an on-chain transaction --sendcoins <bitcoin_address> <amount_in_satoshis>
                             Send an on-chain bitcoin transaction
       --sendpayment <payment_request>